Canon 5D Mark IV vs Sony RX100 V

-Both the 5D Mark IV and the RX100 V are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the RX100 V are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the RX100 V followed on from the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.